-The course has a very practical focus, about 60/40 practical to theory.
+The course has a very practical focus.
 You start from scratch, learning every aspect of production from the admin side to writing and camerawork.

 There are so many opportunities here if you want to take them.
 Before I came to Edge Hill, some people thought that getting a job in the media was unrealistic, but coming here and meeting people who are in the industry has made that seem achievable for me.